 Digitalizing power transmission, they knew, would be a game changer for the industry.
-But to make sure transmission system operators receive exactly the kind of added value which cloud connectivity and smart data analytics could bring to the business, Siemens Energy decided the customer should be an integral partner in the development process of a new digital service.
+But to make sure transmission system operators receive exactly the kind of added value cloud connectivity could bring, the customer became a co-creator.

 When the work began to bring the undersea Basslink Interconnector between Tasmania and mainland Australia into the Information Age, project lead Bernd Koppenhoefer, a specialist in digitalization and digital services for Siemens Energy, was at his apartment some 16,500 kilometers away in Nuremberg, Germany.

 In fact, Koppenhoefer, an avid traveler who has been to 73 countries, had never set foot on the Basslink converter station just outside the small seaside village of George Town in northern Tasmania.
 The pandemic had made travel unthinkable, and even so Koppenhoefer and his team had decided they were going to forego the conventional way of doing things and take an innovative approach with this project.

 Their goal was straightforward: use data to create added value for customers through a secure cloud-based online monitoring solution – at any time from any place in the world.
 Transmission operators would get online access to the actual status of their facilities as well as all historical data that had previously been lying dormant in their systems and assets.
 And it would be easy for them to use this big data for data correlation, analysis, troubleshooting, forecasting, and even predicting the future to maximize system availability and improve maintenance.